AYA-NASH/PhoneBook/README.md

 if the name exist, then it will be deleted from the contacts list:
 ![remove success](screenshots/removeExistingName.jpeg)

-if the target name doesn't match any of the contacts, a `Not Found` message will be displayed, in both cases, later on the user will be prompted to choose the next action to take.
+if the target name doesn't match any of the contacts, a NULL value will be displayed, in both cases, later on the user will be prompted to choose the next action to take.